Can I install Torklift products myself?

 CAUTION: Use of proper safety equipment is recommended when performing any modifications or alterations.

-Holes are not to be drilled in the top or bottom of the frame rails.
+Holes in the truck frame are not to be drilled in the top or bottom of the frame rails.
 Holes to mount outriggers, brackets, and supports must be drilled in the web (vertical sides) of the frame rail with the following restrictions:

 Difference between the Steel and Talon tie downs?

-The difference between steel tie downs and Talon tie downs are that the Talons are made from military grade aluminum.
-The aluminum composition provides several added benefits to the truck camper tie down system:
+The difference between steel tie downs and Talon tie downs are that the Talons are made from military grade aluminum and stainless steel.
+This tie down composition provides several added benefits to the truck camper tie down system:

-All tie downs by Torklift International have a guaranteed lifetime warranty.
+All tie downs by Torklift International have a guaranteed Legendary Lifetime Warranty.
 In addition, when frame-mounted tie downs are used with spring-loaded turnbuckles, the warranty extends to the truck frame and camper anchor points for the extent of its manufacturer warranty.